therapy

 For those who are open to it, I also integrate creative techniques into couples therapy, offering new ways to express emotions and understand one another beyond words.

-Whether you're seeking therapy as an individual or as a couple, my priority is to offer a compassionate and supportive space where you can explore, heal, and grow—on your terms.
+Whether you're coming to therapy as an individual or as a couple, my intention is to offer a grounded, compassionate and inclusive space—one where you feel genuinely heard, supported, and appreciated for just being you.